jjsilva4/merge-conflict-test/README.md

 - Have a text editor handy (VS Code, Atom, Notepad++ etc)
 - Locate the stopwatch feature on your phone or any other app

-Please follow these prep step instructions, but make sure you have forked and cloned the repo.
+Please follow these prep step instructions.

 ### Pre-test prep: